Genez-io/refine-genezio/example-json/README.md

 # Description

-This exemplofies a web admin interface that uses refine as a front-end and Genezio in the backend.
+This exemplifies a web admin interface that uses refine as a front-end and Genezio in the backend.
 It exposes some genezio classes as well as Genezio-based authentication.
+It uses a plain json file for data storage.

 You can play with it here: https://beige-mild-gull.app.genez.io/

 # Deploying this example

 1. Clone this repository locally
-2. `cd example`
+2. `cd example-json`
 3. Install genezio with `npm install -g genezio`
 4. Deploy the project with `genezio deploy`
 5. Go to the Genezio App in your broser by accessing https://app.genez.io/ and choose your project